oldkingcone/slopShell/README.md

  - Mutual TLS, with the ability to generate a CA on the fly(if thats possible)
  - More refined dropper/shell itself, to ensure that the shell will not be stumbled upon for prolonged access.
+ - Future edititions of this will have access to a personal database of cloud entities, its bascially a personal shodan of mine.
+Fee will be required for this(sorry).

 Current VT Detection ratio: 2/59 (most new version)